Testing for cystic fibrosis carriers in families

 • I have not had a carrier test.
 How likely is it that I am a carrier of CF?

 Around 1 in 25 people in the UK are carriers of a faulty gene that causes CF – about 4% of the population.
-Relatives of someone with CF have a higher chance of being carriers.
+If you’re related to someone with CF you have a higher chance of being a carrier.

-If you are related to someone with CF and you have not been carrier tested, you can find the chances that you will have a child with CF in our carrier testing factsheet (page 6).
+If you are related to someone with CF and you have not had carrier testing, you can find the chances that you are a carrier in our carrier testing factsheet (page 7).

 • Who can have a carrier test?